 - Bring a stroller with a good canopy for excursions.

-There are so many choices when it comes to deciding where to stay, from Airbnb apartments to all-inclusive resorts.
+There are so many choices for families when it comes to deciding where to stay in Mexico, from vacation home rentals (like Airbnb or VRBO) to family-friendly all-inclusive resorts.
 The area you choose will also have an impact on what you see and do, especially if you don’t have a car rental.

-The second time we stayed in Mexico for longer, so we wanted an apartment where we could do laundry, have separate bedrooms and cook some of our own food.
+The second time we stayed in Mexico for 4-weeks, so we wanted an apartment where we could do laundry, have separate bedrooms and cook some of our own food.
 Our original plan was to stay in a place where we could get to the beach without a car rental and where we could walk everywhere we wanted to go.

 Food and Water Safety in Mexico

 If food poisoning and water quality is a concern for you, we wrote a post all about food safety in Mexico with kids especially when renting an apartment.
 If you are taking your baby or toddler to an all-inclusive resort, you have very little to be concerned about.
 Bottled water will be provided and a reputable resort will take all the necessary safety precautions with the food.